 New analysis of Los Angeles city water distribution systems shows huge deficiencies in the cleanliness and durability of the city’s water pipes.
 Large amounts of money are spent at Los Angeles water treatment facilities, only to be pumped through city distribution pipes that are on average 58 years old and desperately require maintenance.
 The contaminated … Continue reading Why You May Need Point of Use Water Filtration

-Water Conservation Basics Start by learning how much water you use and where it gets used, this can easily done by reviewing your water bill.
-If you find that you are going over your allotment, then conserving water will save you lots of money on your water bill, as rates often increase exponentially for exceeding … Continue reading Conserving Water During A Drought
+Water Conservation Basics Start by learning how much water you use and where it gets used, this can easily be done by reviewing your water bill.
+If you find that you are going over your allotment, then conserving water will save you lots of money on your water bill, as rates often increase exponentially for … Continue reading Conserving Water During A Drought

-Water treatment systems including water softeners, reverse osmosis systems, iron filters and other types of backwashing and self-cleaning treatment systems all produce waste water, which flushes out accumulated contaminants.
-It is very common for these filter systems to be installed and then forgotten about; if the system is set to backwash more frequently than needed, … Continue reading How to Optimize Your Water Treatment System During The Drought
+Water treatment systems including water softeners, reverse osmosis systems, iron filters and other types of backwashing and self-cleaning treatment systems all produce wastewater, which flushes out accumulated contaminants.
+It is very common for these filter systems to be installed and then forgotten about; if the system is set to backwash more frequently than needed, you … Continue reading How to Optimize Your Water Treatment System During The Drought